radiomicsgroup/dMRIMC/README.md

 As a concrete example, we show how to use Histo-μSim on the mouse data we have released on Zenodo at [https://doi.org/10.5281/zenodo.14559355](https://doi.org/10.5281/zenodo.14559355), specifically the breast cancer samples in `scans/breast`.
 For more information on parameter estimation check [parameter_estimation.md](https://github.com/radiomicsgroup/dMRIMC/tree/main/manuals/parameter_estimation.md) where we replicate some of the figures of our paper.

 ### 1. Data
-To begin clone the repo and navigate to the [using_Histo_uSim](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim) folder:
+To begin, clone the Histo-μSim repo and navigate to the [using_Histo_uSim](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim) folder:

 ```
 git clone https://github.com/radiomicsgroup/dMRIMC.git